|

 Steps to adhere tiles to a faux fireplace

-2. Spread tile adhesive using a putty knife where you want you tile.
-Do it in 1 foot square or smaller sections.
-Spread the adhesive about 1/8″ thick, and don’t fret about smooth, just stay within the tiling area.
+Spread tile adhesive using a putty knife where you want your tile.
+Do it in 1-foot square or smaller sections.
+Spread the adhesive about 1/8″ thick, and don’t fret about smoothness, just stay within the tiling area.

-4. If cutting, cut your tile to size, lay the tile onto the adhesive.
+If cutting, cut your tile to size, and lay the tile onto the adhesive.
 The tile won’t stick immediately so you can adjust it into place.

 Start the next section by repeating the steps.
 You will see the tools Hubs used.